changeworld/azure-docs.ja-jp/articles/machine-learning/machine-learning-create-models-and-endpoints-with-powershell.md

 <properties
-pageTitle="単一の実験から複数のモデルを作成する | Microsoft Azure"
-description="アルゴリズムは同じでトレーニング データセットだけが異なる複数の Machine Learning モデルと複数の Web サービス エンドポイントを PowerShell を使用して作成します。" services="machine-learning" documentationCenter="" authors="hning86"
+pageTitle="Create multiple models from one experiment | Microsoft Azure" description="Use PowerShell to create multiple Machine Learning models and web service endpoints with the same algorithm but different training datasets." services="machine-learning" documentationCenter="" authors="hning86"